 After your confined water dives, you and the new friends you've made continue learning during four open water dives with your TORPEDO RAYS PADI Instructor at a dive site.
 This is where you fully experience the underwater adventure – at the beginner level, of course.
-You may make these dives around here in Halifax or a referral is avialable if you want to finish up down south.
+You can make these dives right here in Halifax or finish up down south with the referral program

 It's possible to complete your confined and open water dives in as few as three or four days by completing the classroom portion online via PADI eLearning with TORPEDO RAYS.

 The PADI Open Water Diver course is incredibly flexible and performance based, which means that TORPEDO RAYS can offer a wide variety of schedules, paced according to how fast you progress.